 Multipurpose Electric Kettle: Complete Guide for Indian Homes (2026)

 A multipurpose electric kettle does the work of six kitchen gadgets.
-It boils water, steams momos, makes idlis, cooks eggs, fries, and even makes chai -- all in one compact pot.
-Do you live in a hostel room, a small flat, or a busy family home?
-This is the easiest way to cook real meals without a gas stove.
+It boils water.
+It steams momos.
+It makes idlis.
+It cooks eggs.
+It fries food.
+It even makes chai.
+All of this happens in one compact pot.
+Do you live in a hostel room?
+Do you live in a small flat?
+Do you live in a busy family home?
+This is the easiest way to cook real meals.
+You do not need a gas stove.

 This guide covers everything you need to know.
-You will learn what the cooker can do, which variant to pick, how each accessory works, and how it stacks up against single-use appliances.
-We also link to 14 detailed articles that go deeper on every topic.
+You will learn what the cooker can do.
+You will learn which variant to pick.
+You will learn how each accessory works.
+You will learn how it compares to single-use appliances.
+We also link to 14 detailed articles.
+These articles go deeper on every topic.

 What You Will Find in This Guide